One thing that I love about food blogging is that it's not about me. It's not even about you . . . it's about the recipes and the food!

 and about making you want to go into your own kitchen and cook it for yourselves, because you have just got to taste it for real, and because I have inspired you to do it, and given you the confidence to believe that you can!

 Your comments are like me winning the "X Factor of food" every day of my life, and I thank you for that.
-Here's to 2011.
+Here's to more deliciousness in 2014.
 Let's begin as we mean to go on.

 Cream Palmiers . . . tasty little bites of fluffy crisp buttery pastry, filled with a soft cloud of sweetened whipped cream and sticky sweet strawberry jam.
 Kind of like a de-constructed jam tart . . . with puff pastry . . . and CREAM.
 A delicious teatime treat.